-It is based on Article 32 bis of the Federal Constitution giving the Federation the sole right to legislate in this field.
-Pursuant to that Article of the Constitution, the Federal Assembly promulgated the Federal Law on Alcohol of 21 June 1932, which was revised in 1949.
-This legislation aims at reducing the production and consumption of brandy, in particular by encouraging the utilization of distillable matter for purposed other than the manufacture of alcoholic beverages.
+It is based on Article 32 bis of the Federal Constitution, which gives the Federation the sole right to legislate in this field.
+Pursuant to that Article of the Constitution, the Federal Assembly promulgated the Federal Law on Alcohol of 21 June 1932, amended in 1949.
+This legislation aims at reducing the production and consumption of brandy, in particular by encouraging the utilization of distillable matter for purposes other than the manufacture of alcoholic beverages.